Home Healthy Aging 5 High Calorie Breakfasts to Gain Weight

 Carbohydrate Foods

-High carbohydrate foods are often recommended and it’s not uncommon to have 200 or 300 grams carbs per day given to someone that is trying to gain weight.
+High-carbohydrate foods are often recommended and it’s not uncommon to have 200 or 300 grams of carbs per day recommended to someone who is trying to gain weight.
 Be wary of this!

-Most of these calories are coming from sugar, and sugar is the ultimate destroyer of the entire body, skeleton, brain, muscles and more.
-It causes a process called glycation where it combines with red blood cells and proteins (especially in the brain).
+Most of these calories come from sugar, and sugar is the ultimate destroyer of the entire body, skeleton, brain, muscles, and more.
+It causes glycation, which combines with red blood cells and proteins (especially in the brain).

 If you can keep your carbohydrate levels lower than 150 grams a day while you gain weight, you’ll make the best progress and not interfere with healthy body functions.